kwiden/LetsLearnProgramming/Cpp/nonrobot/Functions.md

 So lets practice with functions some more.

 Lets open up [this code](https://ideone.com/fsZuQQ) and solve the following problem:
-Computer the difference in area between a square and a circle of the same diameter.
+Compute the difference in area between a square and a circle of the same diameter.
 Our function will take in a diameter and return the difference in area.
 For this practice, we only need to fill in the function body.

 And just to be positive, we'll write two more funcitons: one that converts from celcius to farenheit and one that converts farenheit to celcius.